qingy1337/gguf-tensor-overrider/README.md

 eval "$CMD"
 ```

+## Gotchas (for now)

+- Only supports NVIDIA
+- Only supports llama.cpp
+- Only supports GGUF files from huggingface

 ## Can I use this code for xyz?

 Go wild.
 The code in this repository is free, open source, modifiable, distributable, whatever-the-fuck-you-wantable